 swaks --from root@localhost --to root@localhost --port 26

-To clarify: This will send an e-mail to the address looked up at “root” in the file
+This will send an e-mail to the address looked up under the key “root” in the file

 /etc/aliases (in our case,

 firstname.lastname@example.org).
-The “From:” header address will be looked up at “root” in the file
+The “From:” header address will be looked up under the key “root” in the file

 /etc/email-addresses (in our case,